Business

 Everyone loves a deal in 2025 — and Aldi, Walmart, and Dollar Tree are all cashing in.

 With festivities in full swing, millions of bargain-hunting Americans are venturing to Walmart for discount decorations, dinner hauls, and stocking fillers.
-Some are also heading to the retailer for some boujier (boulangerie-r?) items.
+Some are also heading to the retailer for some bougier (boulangerie-r?) items.

-In its third-quarter earnings, executives outlined a croissant craze, which led Walmart to “remove the shelf” for the baked goods due to the sheer volume being shifted.
+In Walmart’s third-quarter earnings, executives outlined a croissant craze that led the retailer to “remove the shelf” for the baked goods due to the sheer volume being shifted.
 The example highlighted the growth driven by “upper- and middle-income households,” dubbed the “gentrification of Walmart” by Quartz.

 Al-di-dah

-Sales have been booming at discount chains like Dollar General, Dollar Tree, and Walmart in recent quarters — to be expected considering the rising cost of goods and increasingly difficult jobs market.
+Sales have been booming at discount chains like Dollar General, Dollar Tree, and Walmart in recent quarters — to be expected considering the rising cost of goods and increasingly difficult job market.

 Perhaps less expected, though, is the increasing proclivity of richer cohorts to hunt for bargains.
 Data from GlobalData Retail via CBS News showed almost 28% of high-income consumers reported shopping at discount stores this year, up from 20% four years ago.